 Over the last 36 years, dividend stocks have outperformed the rest of the S&P 500 by 2.5% annually, and they outperformed nonpayers by nearly 8% every year, all while paying out cash to their shareholders, according to data compiled by Ned Davis Research.
 The numbers are even more compelling when looking at companies that consistently increase their payouts.

-That's why we pay close attention to the firms that are shoveling more corporate cash to shareholders each week.
-With that, here's a look at six stocks that hiked payouts in the last week .
+That's why we pay close attention to the firms that are shoveling more corporate cash to shareholders.
+With that, here's a look at six stocks that hiked payouts in the last couple of weeks .